-When calling from another country, the geographic code is always included in the call sequence.
+When calling from another country, always include the geographic code in the call sequence.

-Even when dialing locally, especially in urban areas with multiple area codes, the geographic code is included as well.
-It is only in areas with 7 digit local dialing that it is not included.
+Even when dialing locally, especially in urban areas with multiple area codes, include the geographic code as well making a ten digit number.

 Outside of the North American Numbering Plan, brackets in a phone number can mean:

-When brackets are around a zero, it typically signifies that the zero is a long distance trunk number – that it is dropped when calling from another country (as is the case for most countries with trunk number ‘0’ except Italy, San Marino, and Vatican City where the ‘0’ is kept in the call sequence).
+When brackets are around a zero, it typically signifies that the zero is a long distance trunk number.
+Drop the zero when calling from another country (as is the case for most countries with trunk number ‘0’ except Italy, San Marino, and Vatican City where you always dial the leading ‘0’ in the call sequence).

-When there are brackets around a country code, they are there to hilight the country code.
+When there are brackets around a country code, they are there to highlight the country code.

-When dialing domestically, the country code is not included in the call sequence.
+When dialing domestically, do not include the country code in the call sequence.